jahuty/jahuty-node/README.md

 ## Requirements

-This library requires Node 14.
+This library requires Node 10+.
+It may work with earlier versions but has not been tested.

 ## Installation